-Next info event: Thursday, 2 April 2020 – Register here
+Next virtual info event: Thursday, 2 April 2020 – Register here

 Extracurriculars and Sports

 Students are encouraged to become part of the school's community by engaging in extracurricular activities.
 The aim is to involve students more deeply in the school, foster mutual support and offer opportunities for students to develop their strengths and prove themselves as team-players.

 Experience shows that students who are actively involved in extracurricular activities usually also perform better academically.

 Most leading universities outside Switzerland and all potential employers give preference to students who are both strong academically and interesting in terms of what they do in their free time.